One page for entry stamp

 Further health information:

 Road Conditions and Safety: Road conditions in Guyana differ significantly than those in the United States.
-U.S. citizens are reminded to exercise caution when driving in Guyana and avoid driving after dark.
+U.S. citizens should exercise caution when driving in Guyana and avoid driving after dark.
 If an accident occurs, call 911 for the police and 913 for an ambulance.
 U.S. citizens are reminded that these numbers may not always be operational, that the police may be slow to respond, and an ambulance may not always be available.

 For more information about traveling in Guyana, visit the Traffic Division of Guyana's National Police Force website.